-■ the Group's values, formally enshrined in a set of charters which have been widely circulated among its teams.
-For example, the Group's Charter of Fundamental Principles and its Application Guide set out the Group's values, its Code of ethics, its Prevention charter and its Environment charter.
-Commercial practices are framed by the Fair competition charter and the Guide to good business practice.
-These charters are disseminated throughout the Group by a network of representatives;

-- an organizational and hierarchical structure enabling a clear definition of responsibilities and of powers; - access to information systems determined according to each person's role, complying with the rules of segregeation of
+- the Group's values, formally enshrined in a set of charters which have been widely circulated among its teams.
+For example, the Group's Charter of Fundamental Principles and its Application Guide setting out the Group's values, its Prevention charter and its Environment charter, and the Guide to good business practice.
+Commercial practices are framed by the Fair competition charter and the Guide to good business practice; - exemplary behaviour, an essential means of disseminating values throughout the company; - clear objectives deployed throughout the company and communicated to its employees (see section 2.2.1); - an organizational and hierarchical structure enabling a clear definition of responsibilities and of powers; - IT tools and access to information systems determined according to each person's role, complying with the rules of segregation of duties.